gradle/gradle/design-docs/features/build-platform/README.md

 ### Implementation

 - During the initialization phase, parse the build platform meta-data located in the cache.
-- Read the build platform meta-data from the cached JAR file.
+- Read the build platform meta-data from the cached JSON file.
 - Use a Java-based, light-weight JSON parsing library to read the file.
 - The JSON file name must be `build-platform.json`.
 No other name is allowed.
 The file is located in the directory `META-INF/gradle` of the JAR.
 - Parse the values of attributes `id` and `version` and compare them with the attributes specified in the `Settings` file.

 ### Test cases

-- The build platform meta-data can be read from the JAR file containing it.
+- The build platform meta-data can be read.
     - Throw an exception if the file cannot be found.
     - The build platform meta-data is defined in the JSON format.
     - The file needs to be `build-platform.json`.
-Any other JSON files contained in the JAR file are ignored.
+Any other JSON files are ignored.
 - Basic information in the JSON file can be parsed.
     - Throw an exception if the `build-platform.json` is not valid JSON.
 - The parsed values for for `id` and `version` should match the attributes specified in the Settings file.